 Varicose Veins Treatment in Phoenix, Arizona

 Western Vascular Institute has been leading the venous specialty field in Phoenix, AZ since 2005.
 With many years of extensive vascular experience, our board-certified vascular surgeons specialize in diagnosing & treating varicose disease.
 They will take the time to answer any questions you may have and help discover the best treatment plan for you and your lifestyle.
 For more information, schedule an appointment with one of our vascular surgeons, at one of our vein and vascular centers in Phoenix, Mesa and Payson, Arizona.

 What Causes Varicose Veins?

-What Are the Risk Factors of Varicose Veins?
+What Increases My Chances of Getting Varicose Veins?

 What Are Symptoms of Varicose Veins?

 How Are Varicose Veins Diagnosed?

-Will be done during a physical examination while standing with a vascular surgeon.
-The physicians of Western Vascular Institute will also request that you have a Doppler ultrasound scan to check the blood flow in the superficial and deep veins.
+Will be done during a physical examination while standing with a vascular surgeon at Western Vascular Institute, and they will also request that you have a Doppler ultrasound scan.
+This is to check the blood flow in the superficial and deep veins.

 How Are Varicose Veins Treated?